Algae and Moss Control

 Keith's Pro Tips

 “The factors that favor moss and algae usually depend on the fertility of the soil and conditions of the area.
-If you just treat the symptoms with herbicides, algae and/or moss will come back until you make some cultural changes.”
+If you treat the symptoms with herbicides, algae and/or moss will return until you make some cultural changes.”

 Algae and Moss Control: How to Get Rid of Algae and Moss

-We usually enjoy seeing greenery if we own a garden or lawn, however, there is green plant life that often grows where it is not wanted such as moss and algae.
-These plants are usually an ugly eyesore when they are found growing on a pond or on concrete and other areas where they shouldn’t be.
+If we own a garden or lawn, we usually enjoy seeing greenery.
+However, green plant life, such as moss and algae, often grows where it is not wanted.
+These plants are usually an ugly eyesore when growing on a pond or concrete and other areas where they shouldn’t be.

-Moss are tiny plants that consist of leaves and fine thread-like stems so small they can be one cell long.
-When very many of these plants are growing rapidly together it looks as if they are painted on, especially when they are growing on rocks and trees.
-Moss is able to reproduce quickly via spores that travel by wind.
+Mosses are tiny plants with leaves and fine thread-like stems so small they can be one cell long.
+When many of these plants grow rapidly together, they look like they are painted on, especially when they grow on rocks and trees.
+Mosses can reproduce quickly via spores that travel by wind.

-Algae is a plant organism similar to the moss that grows primarily on bodies of water.
-Commonly known as “pond scum” because of its sliminess and tendency to create mats that sometimes completely cover ponds, this plant is primitive and differs from most plants that grow on lakes and ponds because it doesn’t have any roots, leaves or other common plant structure.
+Algae is a plant organism similar to moss that grows primarily on bodies of water.
+Commonly known as “pond scum” because of its sliminess and tendency to create mats that sometimes completely cover ponds, this plant is primitive and differs from most plants that grow on lakes and ponds because it doesn’t have any roots, leaves, or other common plant structures.

-If you see lots of moss in your lawn, this is likely because the conditions are favorable for the moss, but not the grass.
+If you see lots of moss on your lawn, this is likely because the conditions are favorable for the moss but not the grass.
 The moss takes up the space left by dead grass.
-Algae and moss can be difficult weeds to get rid of if you don’t have the right products or control approach in place.
-Some landowners just grow to embrace the unwanted greens.
-If you aren’t one of those types, you can get rid of algae or moss with algae and moss control chemicals.
+Algae and moss can be complex to eliminate if you don’t have the right products or control approach.
+Some landowners have grown to embrace the unwanted greens.
+If you aren’t one of those types, you can eliminate algae or moss with algae and moss control chemicals.

-Our DIY guide will show you how on how you can get rid of algae and moss from your pond, lake, or lawn with professional quality algaecides and moss killer herbicides.
-By using our products below and following our step-by-step instructions, you will get rid of your moss or algae problem quickly and affordably.
+Our DIY guide will show you how to remove algae and moss from your pond, lake, or lawn with professional-quality algaecides and moss-killer herbicides.
+By using our products below and following our step-by-step instructions, you will quickly and affordably eliminate your moss or algae problem.

 Identification